tcamara/koa-blog/readme.md

 CREATE USER 'blog_user'@'localhost' IDENTIFIED BY 'bad_password';

+(if using MySQL 8.0+, you'll need to use this line instead for now) CREATE USER 'blog_user'@'localhost' IDENTIFIED WITH mysql_native_password BY 'bad_password';

 GRANT ALL PRIVILEGES ON `blog`.* TO 'blog_user'@'localhost';
 ```
 2. Create the tables specified in createTables.sql